 - Installing the new equipment and removing the old appliances from the property

-- Being called out to look at gas leaks; this will involve using equipment to locate the fault and then repairing the issue quick and efficiently
+- Receiving calls to look at gas leaks; this will involve using equipment to locate the fault and then repairing the issue quick and efficiently

 - Ability to keep track of your work through writing up reports on the work you’ve done within the day or at a particular property and give accurate quotes or bills